Operators issues international tender to find a shipyard to build two ships

 Sign up to get our monthly updates delivered straight to your inbox:

-Author: Rebecca Gibson/Wednesday, March 9, 2016/Categories: News, Building and refurbishment
+Author: Rebecca Gibson/09 March 2016/Categories: News, Building and refurbishment

 Goal-based concept design is key to ensuring new generation exploration ships can safely and comfortably sail in polar seas, according to naval architect and marine engineering company Foreship.

 The company aims to help cruise operators design or modify ships so that they will comply with the International Code for Ships Operating in Polar Waters, which is expected to enter into force on 1 January 2017.
 Initially covering ships built after that date, the code will apply to all ships bound for destinations with latitudes 60 degrees or higher from January 2018.